alpaka-group/alpaka/README_SYCL.md

 In contrast to the other back-ends the SYCL back-end comes with multiple different accelerators which should be chosen according to your requirements:

-* `alpaka::experimental::AccCpuSycl` for targeting Intel and AMD CPUs.
+* `alpaka::AccCpuSycl` for targeting Intel and AMD CPUs.
 In contrast to the other CPU back-ends this will use Intel's OpenCL implementation for CPUs under the hood.
-* `alpaka::experimental::AccFpgaSyclIntel` for targeting Intel FPGAs.
+* `alpaka::AccFpgaSyclIntel` for targeting Intel FPGAs.
-* `alpaka::experimental::AccGpuSyclIntel` for targeting Intel GPUs.
+* `alpaka::AccGpuSyclIntel` for targeting Intel GPUs.

 These can be used interchangeably (some restrictions apply - see below) with the non-experimental alpaka accelerators to compile an existing alpaka code for SYCL-capable hardware.